oleg-agapov/dbt-from-scratch-practice/practice/practice-6.md

 In this practice, we will deploy our dbt project to production.
 We will use Github actions to automate the deployment process.

-🎯 Goal: learn Pull Requests template, SQL linting, CI/CD pipelines and deploying of dbt project via Github Actions.
+🎯 Goal: learn Pull Requests template, SQL linting, CI pipeline and deploying of dbt project via Github Actions.

 ## Step 1: Add PR template